{{ result.summaryTitle }}

 Impact speed

-The magnitude of velocity at the impact level in the ideal model.
+The magnitude of vertical velocity at the selected impact level.

 Kinetic energy